cca/moodle_enroll/readme.md

 ## NSO Enrollments Usage

 This script is used to generate enrollments for the New Student Orientation courses.
 It lets you specify where in a provided CSV to look for the few pieces of information we need (email, type, international status).
-Example using CSV of Leave of Absence students: `pipenv run python enroll/nso.py --infile loa.csv -e "Student Institutional Email Address" -t "Program of Study Status" --intl "Student is International" -c "NSO-2024SP"`
+Example using CSV of Leave of Absence students: `uv run python enroll/nso.py --infile loa.csv -e "Student Institutional Email Address" -t "Program of Study Status" --intl "Student is International" -c "NSO-2024SP"`

 ```sh
 Usage: nso.py [OPTIONS]